Dolphin Boy 2

-Dolphin Boy 2 (Persian: پسر دلفینی ۲) is an Iranian animated film directed by Mohammad Kheirandish, who co-wrote the screenplay with Mohammad Shokouhi.
+Dolphin Boy 2 (Persian: پسر دلفینی ۲) is a 2025 Iranian animated film directed by Mohammad Kheirandish, who co-wrote the screenplay with Mohammad Shokouhi.
 The film is a sequel to Dolphin Boy (2022) and features the voices of Nahid Amirian, Hamed Azizi, Maryam Jalini, Sorayya Qasemi, Sharareh Hazrati, Arsalan Joulai, Georges Petrocy, and Touraj Nasr.
-From 31 August 2025, the film has attracted over 468,000 viewers and grossed nearly 32.2 billion tomans.
+From 31 August 2025, the film has attracted over 468,000 viewers in Iran and grossed nearly 31 million tomans.

 The film premiered on 6 February 2025 at the 43rd Fajr Film Festival and won the Crystal Simorgh for Best Animation and the Audience Choice Award.
 Like its predecessor, it also achieved significant international sales, being screened in countries such as Russia, Kazakhstan, Uzbekistan, and several European nations.

 Plot

-In this sequel, Dolphin Boy has become a beloved hero among sea creatures and the island’s people.
-However, he feels lonely and isolated, so with the help of the Captain, Sefid, and a shark, he begins acting as a hero.

-Meanwhile, Khajeh Majid, who has lost all his wealth, seeks revenge against the Captain, Dolphin Boy, and the islanders.
-To find a mysterious island, he convinces Captain Morvarid to lend him his boat, which sets off a chain of events leading to Dolphin Boy’s new adventure.
+The Dolphin Boy and his Brother have been battling sea monsters deceitfully, believing that people should not forget the hero of the sea.
+However, their journey takes a new turn when Majid discovers a message in a floating bottle revealing the location of a mysterious potion.
+Setting sail with the navigator's boat, they encounter a orca and send out a distress call for help.
+The dolphin boy and his companions embark on a perilous journey to rescue Majid from the clutches of the wild whale.
+Meanwhile, news arrives that signs of the dolphin boy's father have been found near Majid's location.
+Fueled by the desire to find traces of his parents and discover his human name, the Dolphin Boy sets off on a quest.
+Unexpectedly, their journey leads them to the discovery of the dolphin boy's father, who is the inventor of the mysterious potion, hidden in an underwater cave.
+Majid, who had initially sought to obtain the potion for himself, transforms into a gigantic crab after consuming it.
+With the help of their allies, including the navigator, his wife, his best friend Leila, and the islanders, the dolphin boy cames to rescue the day.